jdench1989/takeaway_project/design_recipe_template.md

  │    creates new instance of Order class                      │ │                                                             │
  │  print_receipt(order_number)                                │
- │   prints nicely formatted reciept                           │
+ │   prints nicely formatted receipt                           │
  │   listing all items and grand total                         │ │   in order                                                  │
  │                                                             │